openservicemesh/osm/docs/development_guide/README.md

 This will create a kind cluster and deploy all the components.
 If you edit one of the files and save it to disk, tilt will recompile that component and deploy it to the running pod.

-> note: currently works for controller pods (controller, injector, bootstrap) but not the init container
+> note: currently works for controller pods (controller, injector, bootstrap) but not the all init containers

-Customizing the tilt deployments can be done via `tilt_config.json` file.
+Customizing the OSM deployments can be done via `tilt_config.json` file.
 For instance you can configure helm values to customize OSM HELM chart deployment.

+To run the demo, click on the demo deploy button (:repeat:) in tilt.
+Make sure you have the `.env` file [copied locally](#create-environment-variables).

+Reset your kind cluster using `make kind-reset`.

 ## Testing your changes